 People have been eating waffles for hundreds of years, and they continue to be one of the most popular breakfast foods in America, with 75% of Americans having a positive opinion of them.
-We love waffles too, which is why we spent 35 hours making (and eating) waffles in our office to determine the best waffle maker currently on the market.
-After running the six the of most popular and highly-rated waffle makers through a series of tests, we determined that the Oster – Flip Nonstick Belgian Waffle Maker is the best waffle iron on the market for consumers.
-In addition to quickly and consistently producing the best tasting and evenly cooked waffles, the Oster waffle maker looks good enough to fit in any style kitchen.
+We love waffles too, which is why we spent 35 hours making (and eating) waffles in our office to determine the best design currently on the market.

-The Oster waffle maker produces the best-tasting waffles in the least amount of time.
+The Bella waffle maker produces the best-tasting waffles in the least amount of time.
 It's not the most rugged machine we found, but the price can't be beat.

 Table of contents